skramm/spaghetti/docs/spaghetti_faq.md

 - **Q**: *Can I have two concurrent FSM working at the same time?*<br>
 **A**: Yes!
 See sample program [`src/sample_2.cpp`](../../../tree/master/src/sample_2.cpp) that demonstrates this.
 This requires defining the symbol `SPAG_EXTERNAL_EVENT_LOOP`, see [build options](spaghetti_options.md).
+At present, the constraint is that there must be a unique type of the "timing/event loop" class (aka `AsioEL` if you use the one provided).
+Because it is (internally) templated by states, events, and callback type.
+So also a unique set (enum) of states and events.

 - **Q**: *Does this library provide serialization of the configuration of the FSM, so I can easily save it to a file?*<br>
 **A**: No, because it holds objects of type `std::function` to store the callback functions.